Shafqatsarwar/first_hackathone/chatbot/overview.md

 ## Features

-- Answer questions based on textbook content
+- Answer questions based on repository content
 - Provide explanations of complex concepts
-- Help students find specific information in the textbook
+- Help users find specific information in the repository
 - Support for context-aware responses based on selected text
 - Personalized responses based on user profile and background